Elementary School Addition Algorithm

 height of the circuit diagram.
 In this case, the height is

-, the number of bits.
+independent of n, the number of bits.

-can be calculated in O(1)
+Therefore, bit-wise AND can be calculated in O(1) constant time.

 The trade-off is the space complexity, analogous to memory complexity